0x1eef/xchan.rb/README.md

 #### `#send_nonblock`

 The non-blocking counterpart to `#send` is `#send_nonblock`.
-The `#send_nonblock` method raises `Chan::WaitWritable` when a write to the underlying IO would block, and it raises `Chan::WaitLockable` when a lock held by another process.
-The example builds on the last example by freeing space on the send buffer when a write is found to block:
+The `#send_nonblock` method raises `Chan::WaitLockable` when a write blocks because of a lock held by another process, and the method raises `Chan::WaitReadable` when a write to the underlying socket blocks.
+The example builds on the previous example by freeing space on the send buffer when a write is found to block:

 ```ruby
 require "xchan"